syncfusion-content/fileformat-docs/FileFormat/DocIO/Conversion.md

 Dim htmlstring As String = "<p><b>This text is inserted as HTML string.</b></p>"

-'Validating the Html string
+'Validates the Html string

 Dim isValidHtmlAs Boolean = document.LastSection.Body.IsValidXHTML(htmlstring, XHTMLValidationType.Transitional)

-'If the Html string passes validation, it is inserted to document
+'When the Html string passes validation, it is inserted to document

 If isValidHtmlThen

-'Append Html string as first item of the second paragraph in the document
+'Appends Html string as first item of the second paragraph in the document

 document.Sections(0).Body.InsertXHTML(htmlstring, 2, 0)

-'Append the Html string to first paragraph in the document
+'Appends the Html string to first paragraph in the document

 document.Sections(0).Body.Paragraphs(0).AppendHTML(htmlstring)

 End If

-'Save and close the document
+'Saves and closes the document

 document.Save("Sample.docx")